shahidirfan100/Workable-Job-Scraper-New/README.md

 ### Is this legal?
 This scraper extracts publicly available job posting data.
 Always review and comply with Workable's terms of service and applicable laws in your jurisdiction.

-## Pricing

-This actor runs on the Apify platform under your account's usage limits.
-Typical costs:
-- **Free tier**: Up to 50-100 jobs monthly
-- **Paid plans**: From $49/month for larger volumes

-See [Apify Pricing](https://apify.com/pricing) for detailed information.

 ## Support & Feedback